-The Abbey of Villers-la-Ville: a bit of history
+Villers Abbey: a bit of history

 The history of the Abbey of Villers-la-Ville dates back to the 12th century when Cistercian monks from the Abbey of Clairvaux were sent out to start a second Abbey in the name of St. Bernard.
 Not an easy task, as they had to move twice before finally settling on a location in the 13th century.
-That location is where we can still visit the ruins of the Abbey today.
+That location in Villes-la-Ville is where we can still visit the ruins of the Abbey today.

-This merchant broke down large parts of the Abbey to sell the materials.
+This merchant broke down large parts of Villers Abbey to sell the materials.
 In 1820, Charles-Lambert Houart bought the domain, but this didn't turn out to be an improvement as he allowed for a railroad running right through the domain to be built, earning a decent cent from that.

-Visiting the Abbey
+Visiting the Abbey of Villers-la-Ville

-To say the amazing photos I'd seen of the Abbey of Villers-la-Ville weren't illusions would be an understatement.
+To say the amazing photos I'd seen of the Villers Abbey weren't illusions would be an understatement.
 When I made that left turn to where my GPS said the Abbey would be, I suddenly drove through an old gate and immediately on my left was this huge structure.
-It was part of the Abbey and the road to reach it actually runs through the domain, with the Abbey on the left and a secondary building, now used as a bistro, on the right.
+It was part of the Villers Abbey and the road to reach it actually runs through the domain, with the Abbey on the left and a secondary building, now used as a bistro, on the right.

-I left my car on the parking lot, took out my camera and paid the €6 to get in.
-For that price I also got a map with detailed information about what I'd see on the domain and a brochure about the Abbey's medicinal herb garden.
+I left my car in the parking lot, took out my camera and paid the entrance fee.
+For the same price, I also got a map with detailed information about what I'd see on the domain and a brochure about the Abbey's medicinal herb garden.

 The next two hours I spent wandering around.
 Trying out every little pathway I could find, trying to imagine what this place had looked like in its glory days.